 Novel observation: If (pseudo-)gapping does not happen, an as-clause is generally judged ungrammatical, and a that-clause is used instead:

-(24) a.
-Abby bought the same book as Beth sold.b.
-Abby bought the (very) same book that Beth sold.
+(13) a.
+Abby bought the same book as Beth sold.

+Provide the same book as Beth sold.

+Provide the same book as Beth sold.